usatlas/AFdocs/tier3docs/UserOnboarding/account/BNLFederatedID.md

 ![InitialSigninPage.png](InitialSigninPage.png?fileId=25551496#mimetype=image%2Fpng&hasPreview=true)

-If you already have an SDCC account, you can use it to log in by entering username/password on the left side of this page (NB: if not already done, you will need to enable MFA for your SDCC account by following the procedure described here: [https://www.sdcc.bnl.gov/information/unified-multi-factor-authentication](Link to BNL MFA Documenation).
+If you already have an SDCC account, you can use it to log in by entering username/password on the left side of this page.

 To use your CERN login, select the CERN button on the right.
 This will send you to a CERN login page (NB: MFA will be required at that point).